Thermal Imaging Cameras

 Infrared Radiation

-Thermal cameras detect radiation in the long-wave infrared (LWIR) spectrum (8–14 µm).
-Unlike visible light, this allows robots to "see" heat emitted by objects, regardless of ambient lighting.
+Thermal cameras spot radiation in the long-wave infrared (LWIR) range (8–14 µm).
+Unlike visible light, this lets robots "see" heat pouring off objects, no matter the lighting.

 Microbolometers

-The specific sensor technology used in most uncooled mobile robotics cameras.
-These arrays of tiny vanadium oxide or amorphous silicon resistors change resistance when heated by IR radiation.
+The go-to tech in most uncooled mobile robot cameras.
+These grids of tiny vanadium oxide or amorphous silicon resistors shift their resistance when IR radiation warms them up.

 Emissivity